trilinos/TrilinosWiki/VC-|-Simple-Centralized-Workflow.md

 No matter what git-related workflow that is being used, developers need to understand how to maintain a simple linear shared remote tracking branch.
 This shared remote branch may be the ['develop' branch](https://github.com/trilinos/Trilinos/wiki/VC-|-'develop'-'master'-workflow), a shared topic branch, or a Trilinos release branch.
 This workflow should be used when a single local commit (or a very small number of local commits) are pushed to the shared remote tracking branch.
-In these cases, one should rebase the local commits on top of the updated remote tracking branch before the push in order to maintain a nice linear history.
+In these cases, one should rebase the local commits on top of the updated remote tracking branch before the push in order to maintain a nice linear history on that branch.
 The motivation of this simple workflow is explained in more detail at the [Simple Centralized CI Workflow](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.7z34akh7lsvp).

 ## The simple centralized workflow